phantacea.com - latest highlights

 ©copyright 1977 - 2010 Jim McPherson

-Of course you can always email or send me your order(s) via surface mail.
+Or, if you prefer to order directly from the publisher, email or send your order(s) via surface mail.
 No matter where you live or what currency you prefer to use, I'll figure out a way to fill your order(s) myself.
-Just be aware that I can only accept certified cheques or money orders.
-Plus, I'll have to charge an additional 15% to cover Canadian and provincial goods and sales taxes as well as Canada Post rates for shipping.

-BookFinder.com lists both mosaic novels: "Feeling Theocidal"and "The War of the Apocalyptics".
+BookFinder.com lists both of the original versions of the mosaic novels: "Feeling Theocidal" and "The War of the Apocalyptics".
 Also listed therein are most of the other PHANTACEA Mythos print publications.

 Another interesting option for the curious is Chegg, which has a rent-a-book program.
 Thus far its search engine shows no results for phantacea (any style or permutation thereof) but it does recognize Jim McPherson (a variety of them) and the titles of the novels.

-As for the Whole Earth (other than the Hidden Continent of Sedon's Head, at least as far as I can say), well, this page contains a list of a few other websites where you can probably order the novels in a variety of currencies and with credit cards;
+As for the Whole Earth (other than the Hidden Continent of Sedon's Head, at least as far as I can say), this page contains a list of a few other websites where you can probably order the novels in a variety of currencies and with credit cards.

 ...
 Top of Page ...
 Top of Section ...
 On to Publicity Announcement ...
 Bottom of Page Ordering Lynx ...